chaoss/community/README.md

 ## How to contribute to this repository

 We follow the GitHub pull-request workflow.
-More details on how to contibute is in the [CONTRIBUTING.md](./CONTRIBUTING.md).
+More details on how to contribute is in the [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### Maintainers of this repository